AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 Navigate to *Pools* on the left, our pool list is empty.
 You can use Autopool for each rendering, but I prefer to have my own, with all plugins I need.
 Click **"+"** above and let's create out first pool

 - *ID* and *Display name* is basicaly a name of your pool
-- *Scale* is a principle of poll scaling.
-In case of *Manual* mode you have to put number of VMs befor rendering and stop it after the process
+- *Scale* is a principle of pool scaling.
+In case of **Manual** mode you have to put number of VMs befor rendering and stop it after the process
 Very important - `you have to stop VMs in pool after job, otherwise you will be billed for all running VMs in pool even job is finished!`
-To avoid extra charges we will use *autoscale function*.
-It will scale up VMs based on jobs ammount
+To avoid extra charges we will use **autoscale function**.
+It will scale up VMs based on tasks ammount

+		startingNumberOfVMs = 0;
+		maxNumberofVMs = 50;
+		pendingTaskSamplePercent = $PendingTasks.GetSamplePercent(60 * TimeInterval_Second);
+		pendingTaskSamples = pendingTaskSamplePercent < 70 ? startingNumberOfVMs : avg($PendingTasks.GetSample(60 * TimeInterval_Second));
+		$TargetLowPriorityNodes=min(maxNumberofVMs, pendingTaskSamples);
+		//$TargetDedicatedNodes=min(maxNumberofVMs, pendingTaskSamples);

+In this formula you should change **maxNumberofVMs** parametr to desired number of VM.
+I will describe how to understand optimal number of VM later

 ## How much it will cost